 Prior to July 1, 2005, the Department provided all 52 AAAs with a Title V allocation.
-As of July 1, 2020, 45 of the 52 AAAs have relinquished their Title V funds to the Department and no longer operate a Title V Program.
-Through a Request for Grant Applications, the Department selected a contractor to provide SCSEP services in these AAA Planning and Service Areas in FY 20-21 through a direct contract with the Department.
-The seven AAAs that will continue to receive Title V funds from the Department in FY 20-21 are: Philadelphia, Washington/Fayette/Greene, Lancaster, Luzerne-Wyoming, Westmoreland, Erie, and Lycoming-Clinton.
+As of July 1, 2021, 45 of the 52 AAAs have relinquished their Title V funds to the Department and no longer operate a Title V Program.
+Through a Request for Grant Applications, the Department has selected a contractor to provide SCSEP services in these AAA Planning and Service Areas in FY 21-22 through a direct contract with the Department.
+The seven AAAs that will continue to receive Title V funds from the Department in FY 21-22 are: Philadelphia, Washington/Fayette/Greene, Lancaster, Luzerne-Wyoming, Westmoreland, Erie, and Lycoming-Clinton.

 The AAAs shall make income eligibility determinations pursuant with the USDOL's Training and Employment Guidance Letter No. 12-06 and the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services.
 AAAs shall use APD # 07-05-01, SCSEP Eligibility Determination, Assessment, Individual Employment Plan (IEP) and IEP Related Termination Requirements and Forms when determining eligibility, conducting assessments and preparing IEPs.
 All permissible training activities provided by the AAA with Title V funds provided by PDA shall be in accordance with the USDOL's Older Worker Bulletin No. 04-04.
-AAAs shall follow the Department's Durational Limit Policy that is contained in APD 18-05-03.
+AAAs shall follow the Department's Durational Limit (DL) Policy that is contained in APD 18-05-03.
 AAAs shall also follow all the policies governing federal holidays, necessary sick leave, leave of absences, terminations and grievances that are contained in APD 18-05-04.

-Due to the present COVID-19 crisis, grantees and sub-grantees were notified through TEGL 22-19 of changes to the Durational Limit Policy for SCSEP individuals participating in the program as of March 1, 2020.
-The Durational Limit was extended for twelve additional months beyond the normal 48 month limit.
+Note: Due to the COVID-19 crisis, grantees and sub-grantees were notified through TEGL 22-19 of changes to the Durational Limit Policy for SCSEP individuals participating in the program as of March 1, 2020.
+The Durational Limit was extended for twelve additional months beyond the normal 48-month limit.
+Every participant that was enrolled in SCSEP as of March 1, 2020 has received the 12-month extension in the SCSEP Performance and Results QPR (SPARQ) system.
+Sub-grantees are to follow the Durational Limit (DL) dates in SPARQ when enforcing the department's DL policy as outlined in APD 18-05-03.

-The AAAs are required to meet USDOL prescribed SCSEP performance goals in FY 20-21 for the following eight performance measures:
+The AAAs are required to meet USDOL prescribed SCSEP performance goals in FY 21-22 for the following eight performance measures:

-Entered Employment: 48.5% 4th Quarter Employment: 39.6%, Median Earnings Goal: \$2,841 Service Level Goal: 165.3% Community Service Goal: 80.0% Most in Need Goal: 2.90 Customer Satisfaction-Participant: 83.4 Customer Satisfaction-Host Agency: 82.1
+Entered Employment: 47.1% 4th Quarter Employment: 37.1%, Median Earnings Goal: \$2,878 Service Level Goal: 165.3% Community Service Goal: 80.0% Most in Need Goal: 2.90 Customer Satisfaction-Participant: 83.4 Customer Satisfaction-Host Agency: 82.1